brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 19 bht.md

 # Ephesians 5:19 Commentary Help Text

 ## BHT:
-The early Christians would gather together before daylight on a fixed day to recite hymns to Christ, to avoid persecution.
-This practice was followed by the Savior, the apostles, and the primitive church.
-It is clear that there were other compositions used in the praise of God, aside from the Psalms of David.
-When singing hymns, it is important that they come from the heart, not merely on the tongue like hypocrites.
-These spiritual songs should be sung to the Lord Jesus, who searches the heart.
+The early Christians had the practice of gathering before daylight to worship and recite hymns to Christ, as if he were God.
+These hymns were spiritual songs and not the drunken songs of heathen feasts.
+Singing was meant to come from the heart, with the focus being on praising God and not just on the tongue.
+The singing of psalms, hymns, and spiritual songs was not limited to the Psalms of David, but included other compositions.
+Singing in worship is a way to express devotion to Jesus, with the understanding that he is Lord and can search the heart.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: